phoenixframework/phoenix/guides/routing.md

 ...
 ```

 This looks good, but there is a problem here.
-Remember that we wanted both user facing review routes `/reviews` as well as the admin ones `/admin/reviews`.
-If we now include the user facing reviews in our router under the root scope like this:
+Remember that we wanted both user-facing review routes `/reviews` and the admin ones `/admin/reviews`.
+If we now include the user-facing reviews in our router under the root scope like this:

 ```elixir
 scope "/", HelloWeb do